By using this site, you agree to the Privacy Policy and Terms of Use.

 How effective are existing Ebola vaccines against the Bundibugyo strain?

-Current Ebola vaccines were developed primarily for the Zaire strain and may offer limited cross-protection against Bundibugyo virus.
+Current Ebola vaccines were developed primarily for the Zaire strain and may offer limited cross-protection against Bundibugyo virus, according to WHO reports.
 New vaccine strategies are being developed specifically for this outbreak.

 What makes this Ebola outbreak particularly challenging?